What is CareShield Life?

 In 2020, premiums are $206 for males and $254 for females, and will increase by 2% per year from 2020 to 2025.
 Beyond 2025, premium adjustments will be determined by an independent CareShield Life Council.
 You can estimate your CareShield Life premium before and after any Government subsidies or incentives using this Premium Calculator.

 For individuals who join CareShield Life at age 59 or older:

 If you join CareShield Life at age 59 or older, you will have to pay premiums over 10 years.
 Any premium that remains payable will become flat after you turn 67.

 For individuals who have an existing severe disability at the joining age of 30:

-If you have an existing disability prior to joining CareShield Life at age 30, you will only have to pay the first premium to qualify for lifetime payouts.
+If you have an existing disability before you join CareShield Life at age 30, you will only have to pay the first premium to qualify for lifetime payouts.

 For individuals born in 1979 or earlier:

 Individuals born in 1979 or earlier may currently be covered under ElderShield.
-Depending on your existing ElderShield plan, your premium may have 2 components if you wish to join CareShield Life at end-2021:
+Depending on your existing ElderShield plan, your premium may have 2 components if you wish to join CareShield Life:

-Similar to most other individuals, those who wish to join CareShield Life will pay a base premium from the age you join until age 67 (inclusive of the year you turn age 67), or for a period of 10 years for those who join CareShield Life at age 59 or older in end-2021.
+Similar to most other individuals, those who wish to join CareShield Life will pay a base premium from the age you join until age 67 (inclusive of the year you turn age 67), or for 10 years for those who join CareShield Life at age 59 or older in end 2021.

 If you have been consistently on an ElderShield 400 policy (i.e. have never opted out or upgraded from ElderShield 300 to ElderShield 400), you will only have to pay the base premium each year if you opt to join CareShield Life.